-In order to count the total numbers of app users, authorisation codes and exposure notifications, an app user's device sends a "count" to the app server:
+an app user's device sends a "count" to the app server:

-- when you click "yes" to the question "Do you agree to continue and start using this app?"; - every time diagnosis keys are sent from your device to the app server after you have entered an authorisation code; and - every time your device gives you an exposure notification.
+- when you click "yes" to the question "Do you agree to continue and start using this app?"; - every time diagnosis keys are sent from your device to the app server after you have entered an authorisation code; and - every time your device gives you an exposure notification. - when you hit the "continue" button to be redirected to the web page to request a self-isolation certificate; and - when you hit the "submit" button after you have entered your recipient(s) email address(es).